 Lastly, Fantom integrated USDC.e in partnership with Wormhole.
 USDC.e is a temporary solution for the Fantom ecosystem that lacks stablecoins.
 Post Sonic, USDC.e can then be updated to native USDC without needing Wormhole.

 Along with the Sonic upgrade, Fantom will change its name to Sonic Chain.
 Fantom Foundation and Labs will be renamed Sonic.
-Of course, this change includes the Fantom coin (FTM) which will change to Sonic (S).
+Of course, this change includes the Fantom coin which will change to Sonic (S).
 The Fantom Foundation has already submitted a proposal regarding this change.

 Sonic Chain will consist of an L1 Sonic network with a native L2 fully connected to Ethereum.
 From Ethereum’s perspective, Fantom is like an L2 with the speed and security of an L1.
 Sonic will be a hybrid L1 and L2 EVM network as it is fully integrated into Ethereum.